Looking for a beginner’s guide to getting started with Google Ads? Look no further… Follow this step-by-step guide…

 - E-commerce orders (ex. orders from your online shopping cart)

 - Calls from ads (ex. phone calls from the number displayed on your ads)

-- Calls from website (ex. phone calls from the number displayed on your website)
+- Calls from the website (ex. phone calls from the number displayed on your website)

 - Imports from sales that occur off of the internet

-Make sure you set up all the appropriate conversion tracking options before you turn the ads on.
-Otherwise, you won’t be able to measure the effectiveness of your ads!
+Make sure you set up all the appropriate conversion tracking options before you turn your ads on!
+Otherwise, you won’t be able to measure the effectiveness of your ads.